lukepk/wordle-solver-cli/README.md

 For help: ```python solver.py -h```

-To measure the performance of the solver against all the possible answer words: ```python solver.py -s```
+To measure the performance of the solver against all the possible answer words: ```python solver.py -s``` (WARNING: Will likely take multiple hours to complete)

 To calculate the optimal first guess: ```python solver.py -f```

 # Performance
 Performance was measured by simulating the solver playing Wordle against every possible answer word.
 Note that calculation time will depend on your computer hardware.
+This is also for the non-hardmode version of the game only.
+The hardmode version (soon tm) will take more turns, but will run faster since it has to check less possible guesses.

 The average number of turns taken to solve a wordle was 2.8419.